 Cochrane Clan Crest: A Horse passant argent.

-Cochrane Clan Motto: Virtute Et Labore (By valour
+Cochrane Clan Motto: Virtute Et Labore (By valour and exertion).

 Cochrane Clan History:

 The surname derives from the lands of Cochrane ( Old Coueran) in Paisley, Renfrewshire, although there is an apocryphal legend that it originates from two Gaelic words which, when translated into English, mean 'the roar of the battle.'

 Walter de Coueran witnessed a Charter in 1262 by Dougal MacSwein to Walter Stewart, 5th Earl of Menteith.
 William de Coughram rendered homage to Edward I of England in 1296.
 Robert Cochrane (d.1482), a favourite of James III, was hanged at Lauder Bridge by jealous noblemen led by Archibald, Earl of Angus, known thereafter as 'Bell-the-Cat.'